zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 ### Rough Specular BSDF

-If we substitute the expressions of the smooth specular BSDF given by Eqn.
-7c and 9c, the inner integral can be evaluated analytically.
+Substitution of the definition of the smooth specular BSDF given by Eqn.
+7c and 9c allows us to evaluate the inner integral of Eqn.
+11e analytically.
 Starting with the reflection component,

 $$ \tag{12}
 	L_r(\bm{v})